To Edouard, Josephine, Clementine, Adrian and Maximilien

 Possibly LDV (landscape)

-Public auctions : for technical reason, when an auction extends over more than one day, only the first day thereof is mentioned.
+Public auctions: For technical reasons, when an auction extends over more than one day, only the first day is mentioned.

 1. This site being made by non-professionals and the work of Lodewijk de Vadder being largely undiscovered, the information contained in this site is inevitably incomplete and may contain errors or inaccuracies.